 Housed in a former railroad station that was built well over 100 years ago, Pearl Street Station oozes history, with a working fireplace, a cathedral ceiling with beams and hanging wagon wheel lights, memorabilia in every nook and cranny, plenty of dark woods used throughout, and old-looking booths can be used for both large and small groups.
 The front of the restaurant has a pizzeria window where folks can do takeout, while a huge bar area (with an attractive U-shaped bar) is situated to the left.
 The main section is a combination eating/drinking area that includes dining to the left and an open space to the right for entertainment and watching sports, while further back is a slightly more private-feeling section with a low ceiling that is generally the quietest part of the restaurant (except when the trains go by).

 Pearl Street Station offers a mix of foods, with BBQ, pub grub, Italian fare, and American classics all being on the menu.
-Some of the highlights here include wings with a spicy (but not too spicy) Buffalo sauce; boneless Buffalo tenders with that same sauce; a plate of relatively firm meatballs in tomato sauce that isn't on the menu, but if you ask them for it they will bring it out to you; excellent steak tips with a zesty marinade (a mixed grill with steak tips and chicken and a mixed grill with steak tips and sausage can also be ordered, with both being excellent); turkey tips that are tender have also have the tasty marinade used for the steak tips; huge calzones, with the steak and cheese calzone and chicken parmigiana calzone options being particularly good ones; the aforementioned pizza that leans toward Italian-style, though the crust is a bit more puffy than thin (the shrimp pizza is a particularly good option); and a terrific chicken parmigiana that rivals that of the now-closed Salem Wood Cafe that had been on the other side of town.
+Some of the highlights here include wings with a spicy (but not too spicy) Buffalo sauce; boneless Buffalo tenders with that same sauce; a plate of relatively firm meatballs in tomato sauce that is now on the menu after being one of those items where you would need to ask if they could bring it out to you; excellent steak tips with a zesty marinade (a mixed grill with steak tips and chicken and a mixed grill with steak tips and sausage can also be ordered, with both being excellent); turkey tips that are tender have also have the tasty marinade used for the steak tips; a half-pound char-grilled burger that you can smell cooking from outside the place; huge calzones, with the steak and cheese calzone and chicken parmigiana calzone options being particularly good ones; the aforementioned pizza that leans toward Italian-style, though the crust is a bit more puffy than thin (the shrimp pizza is a particularly good option); and a terrific chicken parmigiana that rivals that of the now-closed Salem Wood Cafe that had been on the other side of town.
 Drink options are what you might expect at an old-school neighborhood spot such as this, with popular American beers being king here (and the margaritas being quite tasty--and quite strong).
 Prices are reasonable, with most dishes being in the $10-20 range.

 If you can find it, Pearl Street Station Restaurant in Malden is a comfortable spot that is well worth checking out if you like old-fashioned family restaurants--and especially if you are part of a large group that has varying tastes in food.
 The historic train atmosphere alone is worth the trip, but the menu items here are impressive as well, and the people-watching can be rather interesting, too.
 So set up your GPS or smartphone in order to find this place, and one tip to remember--Pearl Street is WEST of the train tracks in Malden Center, which, if you remember that, finding the place will be relatively easy.